Skip to content

 Legal transcription is the process of typing any type of legal document or proceeding from the spoken word (including audio files) into a written text document that’s been carefully formatted so you can easily find the information you need.

 Lawyers and everyone who works alongside them typically have a lot on their plates, no matter what legal field or specialty they’re working in.
-Many end up working long hours while they go over essential documents, interviews, and even court audio and video recordings.
+Many end up working long hours reviewing essential documents, conducting interviews, and even transcribing court audio and video recordings.

 Finding ways to streamline that process is essential, especially if you want to scale and potentially take on more clients.

-Transcription companies can help with this, letting you hand over audio files of interviews, court hearings, and getting an easy-to-read and fast-to-scan text document back in return.
+Transcription companies can help with this, letting you hand over audio files of interviews and court hearings while getting an easy-to-read and fast-to-scan text document back in return.
 And if you’re worried that transcriptionists wouldn’t have the experience needed to do the job well because you’ve always worked with court reporters.
-We’ve got good news: legal transcriptionists specialize in your industry and can offer top-tier, accurate transcriptions.
+We’ve got good news: legal transcriptionists can offer top-tier, accurate transcriptions.

 Already know you’re in need of legal transcription services and want to get started?

-Today, the legal transcription industry is growing rapidly.
+Today, the legal transcription industry is experiencing rapid growth.
 Services can include transcription of depositions, testimonies, official court hearings, interrogations, client letters, legal briefs, and general legal correspondence.
-This is all done from audio recordings– including physical tapes, digital files, and video– and will result in a perfectly formatted document in return.
+Deposition transcription services are one of the most commonly used services by law firms for all types of legal proceedings, from pre-trial up to everything that happens in a courtroom.
+Audio recordings – including physical tapes, digital files, and video – are converted into perfectly formatted documents.

-This can be a game changer for lawyers, especially since they have such a large scope of information to review and document that occurs at different points of time.
+Deposition transcripts can be a game changer for lawyers, especially since they have such a large scope of information to review and document that occurs at different points in time.

-Many lawyers in the past have relied exclusively on court reporters and the transcriptions they provide without realizing that there were more options available to them in addition to these specific services.
+Many lawyers in the past have relied exclusively on court reporters and the transcriptions they provide without realizing that there are more options available to them beyond these specific services.

 what exactly is legal transcription